Comprehending Compassion

 Expected societal impact

-The practical objective of the project is to develop compassionate practices, which improve the quality of decision making and communication in Finnish organizations, specifically within the health care and social work professions.
-Although the core of the empirical research is conducted in health care and social work -organizations, understanding the dynamics between organizational work and compassion will have implications for private sector work environments, such as media organizations and beyond.
+The practical objective of the project is to develop compassionate practices, which improve the quality of decision making and communication in Finnish organisations, specifically within the health care and social work professions.
+Although the core of the empirical research is conducted in health care and social work -organisations, understanding the dynamics between organisational work and compassion will have implications for private sector work environments, such as media organisations and beyond.